versatus/versatus/README.md

 VRRB is a fast, scalable Layer 1 blockchain truly designed for mass adoption.
-VRRB is powered by a novel consensus mechanism called Proof-of-Claim, which feature dual-scalability for record-breaking TPS and fast time to finality.
+VRRB is powered by a novel consensus mechanism called Proof-of-Claim, which features dual-scalability for record-breaking TPS and fast time to finality.
-VRRB offers a flexible, composable, safe programming language agnostic compute platform powered by unikernel containers.
+VRRB offers a flexible, composable and safe, (programming) language agnostic compute platform powered by unikernel containers.
 The VRRB compute platform takes web3 beyond the paradigm of ownership, tokenization and event triggered transfers, offering a decentralized general execution environment